global-asp/asp-source/en/0216_the_day-the-sun-went-away.md

 They went away to play.

 ##
-Lots of little plants popped out of the earth to say, “Hello.”
+Lots of little plants popped out of the earth to say, "Hello."

 The whole world sparkled.

 ##
-Mother Sun shone her light everywhere.“I told you I would be back,” she beamed.
+Mother Sun shone her light everywhere."I told you I would be back," she beamed.

 ##
 * License: [CC-BY]